Episode 8 - I Have Taken Them to Myself

 Now Sidney Rigdon isn’t the only person making the claim to be the new leader.
 There are over 15 people claiming to be the new leader of the religion – or if not claiming to be the new leader, at least trying to let their views be heard and followed.

 One of those people is a man named James Strang.
-He is claiming that Joseph Smith had written him a letter two weeks before he died, telling him that he was to be the new leader of the Mormon religion, and take the people to settle in Wisconsin.
+He is claiming that Joseph Smith had written him a letter two weeks before he died, telling him that he was to be the new leader of the restored Church of Jesus Christ and take the people to settle in Wisconsin.

 Lyman Wight is also starting to establish his independence now that Joseph Smith is dead.
 Lyman is a member of the Quorum of the twelve apostles.
 Back in Missouri, Lyman had been in Liberty Jail along with Joseph, and Hyrum, and Sidney Rigdon.
 He was one of the leaders of the group of men charged with treason for attempting to fight against the militia that had appeared to massacre them in Far West.